 The Central Assembly of the Student Association serves as the executive branch of the student government.
-The Central Assembly shall compose of the following members: Speaker of the Student Body, Treasurer, Chair of the Fiscal Committee, Chair of the Peer Review Board, Chair of the Student Judiciary Board, Chair of the Student Life Committee, and Chair of the Educational Policies Committee, and Chair of the Multicultural Diversity Committee.
-The Central Committee sets the agenda for and presides over General Assembies.
+The Central Assembly shall compose of the following members: Speaker of the Student Body, Treasurer, Chair of the Fiscal Committee, Chair of the Peer Review Board, Chair of the Student Judiciary Board, Chair of the Student Life Committee, Chair of the Educational Policies Committee, and Chair of the Multicultural Diversity Committee.
+The Central Committee sets the agenda for and presides over General Assemblies.
 It oversees the evaluation of proposed reforms to the Constitution of the Bard College Student Association and serves as a liaison between the student body and the College administration.

 The Educational Policies Committee (EPC) keeps students informed of proposals being considered by the faculty and ensures that students have input regarding changes in the curriculum and other academic matters.
 The EPC also appoints students to serve in the process of faculty evaluation and hiring.
 The EPC chair attends faculty meetings (which are otherwise closed to students) and reports matters of interest to the Student Forum.
 The committee consists of a chair and two student representatives from each of the four academic divisions.
 The divisional representatives must have moderated and be in good academic standing.
 There are also two un-moderated students elected to the committee.
 Committee members are elected through online elections run by the Constitutional Court.

 The Fiscal Committee consists of seven students, all of whom are elected.
 This committee has the important task of allocating money from the Convocation Fund to student organizations.
 Organizations present their requests for funding during the first 10 days of each semester.
 A proposed budget for all organizations is brought to a General Assembly, where it is ratified, amended, or rejected.
 Fiscal Committee also oversees the on-going allocation of the Stimulus Fund, which is additional funding that can be requested by student clubs throughout each semester.